strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ## ⏩  What to do next?

-The beauty of using Strapi [starters](https://strapi.io/starters) is that the Strapi backend comes with a frontend ready out-of-the-box.
+The beauty of using Strapi [starters](https://strapi.io/starters) is that the Strapi back end comes with a front end ready out-of-the-box.
 Now you probably want to show your shiny new website to the world!
-The next step is then to deploy both the Strapi backend and the frontend on the platforms of your choice:
+The next step is then to deploy both the Strapi back end and the front end on the platforms of your choice:

-👉 For the Strapi backend, we offer various deployment options — see our [Deployment guides](/developer-docs/latest/setup-deployment-guides/deployment.md).
+👉 For the Strapi back end, we offer various deployment options — see our [Deployment guides](/developer-docs/latest/setup-deployment-guides/deployment.md).

-👉 Deploying the frontend mostly depends on the technology it's based on.
-The easiest way to deploy your Gatsby blog frontend is probably to [deploy on Gatsby Cloud](https://support.gatsbyjs.com/hc/en-us/articles/360052324714-Connecting-to-Strapi).
+👉 Deploying the front end mostly depends on the technology it's based on.
+The easiest way to deploy your Gatsby blog front end is probably to [deploy on Gatsby Cloud](https://support.gatsbyjs.com/hc/en-us/articles/360052324714-Connecting-to-Strapi).

 :::danger 🤓  To go further with starters